shawnjohnjr/asuth-gecko-notes/service-workers/e10s-effort/parent-intercept.md

     the saved-off failRunnable.
   * SWM's ContinueDispatchFetchEventRunnable's HandleError method invokes it if the channel is doing funky things.

+### HttpChannelParentListener::ClearInterceptedChannel caller-check ###
+Context: ClearInterceptedChannel is invoked by HttpChannelParent::ActorDestroy via `mParentListener->ClearInterceptedChannel(this);`.

+Concern: There's a guard on the current mNextListener being the HttpChannelParent caller and it's not clear why / if there should be.

+I put notes in the bug, basically HttpChannelParentListener::OnRedirectResult synchronously sets the redirected channel to have the same listener while the old channel's clearing only happens when the actor is destroyed.

 ### Test issues ###